 Initially, the server host starts the POP3 service by listening on TCP port 110.
 When a client host wishes to make use of the service, it establishes a TCP connection with the server host.
 When the connection is established, the POP3 server sends a greeting.
-The client and POP3 server then exchange commands and responses

-(respectively) until the connection is closed or aborted.
+The client and POP3 server then exchange commands and responses (respectively) until the connection is closed or aborted.

-Commands in the POP3 consist of a keyword, possibly followed by one or more arguments.
+Commands in the POP3 consist of a case-insensitive keyword, possibly followed by one or more arguments.
 All commands are terminated by a CRLF pair.
 Keywords and arguments consist of printable ASCII characters.
 Keywords and arguments are each separated by a single SPACE character.
 Keywords are three or four characters long.
 Each argument may be up to 40 characters long.

 Responses in the POP3 consist of a status indicator and a keyword possibly followed by additional information.
 All responses are terminated by a CRLF pair.
+Responses may be up to 512 characters long, including the terminating CRLF.
 There are currently two status indicators: positive ("+OK") and negative ("-ERR").
+Servers MUST send the "+OK" and "-ERR" in upper case.

 Responses to certain commands are multi-line.
 In these cases, which are clearly indicated below, after sending the first line of the response and a CRLF, any additional lines are sent, each terminated by a CRLF pair.
 When all lines of the response have been sent, a final line is sent, consisting of a termination octet (decimal code 046, ".") and a CRLF pair.
 If any line of the multi-line response begins with the termination octet, the line is "byte-stuffed" by pre-pending the termination octet to that line of the response.
 Hence a multi-line response is terminated with the five octets "CRLF.CRLF".
 When examining a multi-line response, the client checks to see if the line begins with the termination octet.
-If so and if octets other than CRLF follow, the the first octet of the line (the termination octet) is stripped away.
+If so and if octets other than CRLF follow, the first octet of the line (the termination octet) is stripped away.
 If so and if CRLF immediately follows the termination character, then the response from the POP server is ended and the line containing ".CRLF" is not considered part of the multi-line response.